astroumd/lmtoy/INSTALL.md

 NEMO, depending on what you see, may need to have a new executable installed, e.g.

-      mknemo ccdstat ccdfits fitsccd ccdhist ccdsub ccdmath ccdsmooth ccdmom scanfits
+      mknemo ccdstat ccdfits fitsccd ccdhist ccdsub ccdmath ccdsmooth ccdmom scanfits tabplot tabhist

 For montage, I would use

       make install_montage

 That should keep your environment up to date.
+Note we currently don't use Montage yet, so you can skip this.

 ## Examples

-Some examples how to use LMTSLR are in the examples directory.
-The irc_reduce.sh serves as the benchmark, m31_reduce.sh  and m51_reduce.sh  serve as other "hardcoded" example, but lmtoy_reduce.sh should be able to reduce any OTF data
+Some examples how to use LMT software are in the examples directory.
+The irc_reduce.sh serves as the benchmark, m31_reduce.sh  and m51_reduce.sh  serve as other "hardcoded" example, but lmtoy_reduce.sh should be able to reduce any OTF data.
+There are now also some RSR data reduction methods.

 # Other packages